 Lectures and course materials prepared by the instructor are considered by the University to be an instructor's intellectual property covered by the Canadian Copyright Act.
-Students wishing to record a lecture or other course material in any way are required to ask the instructor's explicit permission, and may not do so unless permission is granted (note: students who have been previously granted permission to record lectures as an accommodation for a disability are, of course, excepted).
+Zoom audio files will be made available on Zoom for two weeks following the synchronous class session.
+No student or other party has right to post the audio or any class video files on social media, internet sites, cloud services (other than personal OWL account for their solitary use), peer-to-peer file sharing services, or other such sites.
+Audio files are not to be copied.
+Students wishing to record a lecture or other course material in any way other than the Zoom provided are required to ask the instructor's explicit permission, and may not do so unless permission is granted (note: students who have been previously granted permission to record lectures as an accommodation for a disability are, of course, excepted).
 This includes tape recording, filming, photographing PowerPoint slides, OWL materials, etc.

-If permission is granted by the professor, it is intended for the individual student's own study purposes and does not include permission to "publish" them in anyway.
-It is absolutely forbidden for a student to publish an instructor's notes to a website or sell them in any other form without formal permission.
+If permission is granted by the professor, it is intended for the individual student's own study purposes and does not include permission to "publish" them in any manner.
+It is absolutely forbidden for a student to publish an instructor's notes to a website or sell them in any other form without formal written permission.